weso/shaclex/README.md

 ## Convert between ShEx and SHACL

 Shaclex can be used to convert schemas from ShEx to SHACL and viceversa.
- The following example shows how to convert a SHACL schema and to ShEx.
+ The following example shows how to convert a SHACL schema to ShEx.

 ```
 $ sbt "run --schema examples/shacl/good1.ttl